Host a Local Meetup

 Host Application Process

-Applications to host a meetup in 2023 are now closed, thank you to all those that submitted applications!
+Applications are now closed.
 Any current SBM member can apply to host a meetup.
 Applications must be submitted through the official web form below.
 Applicants will be asked to answer questions about local hosts, possible venues, and how they will promote the event to their local networks.
 View all application questions here.
-Applications will be reviewed by the Professional Advancement Council, with applicants notified of the outcome by no later than Wednesday, June 28, 2023.
-Two cities will be selected for fall 2023.
+Applications will be reviewed by the Professional Advancement Council, with applicants notified of the outcome by the end of June.
+Four cities will be selected for fall 2024.

-Contact SBM Meetings Coordinator Larissa Mickelson with any questions: lmickelson@sbm.org
+Contact SBM Meetings Manager Fiona Cismesia with any questions: fcismesia@sbm.org